intermine/intermine-user-docs/docs/results-tables.md

 * For a list of genes, find how many have the same annotation, where annotation could be anything associated with your genes such as GO terms, pathways or diseases.

 You have a public list of Pax6 genes, **PL\_Pax6\_Targets**, and want to find out which pathways they are involved in.
-You can run the $$Gene → Pathways  $$template with your list of genes.
+You can run the `Gene → Pathways` template with your list of genes.
 The results table shows your genes and the names of all pathways they are annotated with.
 By clicking on the **column summary** for the _pathway.name_ column, you can now find out how many genes are associated with each pathway.
 In the example shown below, 44 of the genes in the list are associated with the **Signal Transduction** pathway.
 If you wish to analyse this set of genes further, you can filter the table for this set and then create a new list with this set of genes.
 Check the [Save a result set for further analysis](https://app.gitbook.com/@user-documentation-intermine/s/user-documentation/content/user-documentation/results-tables#save-a-result-set-for-further-analysis) section for how to create a sub-list of genes.

 ![](/img/column-summary-application-1-cut.png)